dwilliamsLab/dwilliams-lab-website/research/index.md

 %}

 {% include section.html %}
-### Improved identification of disease-associated oral microbes
+### Improved identification of health- and disease-associated oral microbes
 {% capture text %}
 Microbe relative abundance shifts do not necessarily indicate a causal role in disease pathogenesis.
 However, antibody response to microbes may better identify microbes that confer protection and/or microbes that enhance disease pathogenesis.